Volunteering vacancies

 Learning about issues for asylum seekers, refugees and incomers to UK

-Establishing relationship with clients who appreciate someone walking alongside them
+Establishing relationship with people who appreciate someone walking alongside them

 If you are interested in becoming a befriender and would like an application form please email Cat at or if you want to have a chat about this roles please let Cat know and someone from the Partnership will contact you.
 Alternatively, contact us using this form.